 Phobias may develop as a response to pressure or following traumatic events.
 In other cases, unreasonable fears may develop with no apparent trigger.
 Adults generally recognize that their fears are irrational or excessive, and this can act as an isolating factor.
 The affected person might not talk to friends and family about a fear that they believe is silly.

+Phobias may also be learned through observation.
+Observing someone behave fearfully to their phobia(s) can lead to development of phobias despite lack of personal interaction.
+Media exposure may be responsible for the development of certain phobias.
 Phobias are also a natural part of development.
 Most children go through stages where they are scared of the dark, of monsters, or of strangers.
 Many teens develop anxieties associated with self-image and others' perception of them.
 While these fears are normal and often get left behind over time, they can sometimes persist or become incapacitating.

 Symptoms and Complications

 Anxiety suffered by a person with a phobia can be experienced as both mental and physical symptoms.
+The level of functional impairment can vary from minimal to significant.

 Mentally, a person can become so worried about encountering or avoiding a particular situation that it can disrupt sleep, cause fatigue or irritability, or even make it difficult to concentrate on other matters.